-Ms. Freedman advised that neighborhood meetings were a big deal for the City of St. Louis Park for those impacted; with the neighborhood association contact or chairperson used as the main point of contact to alert their neighbors.
-However, Ms. Freedman clarified that city staff ran those informational meetings, and sought input from the appropriate association as to the best location to hold these meetings and other logistics.
-The City's Planning Department hosted these meetings on a regular basis, and thus significantly involved neighborhoods, with attendance varying depending on how controversial an issue is.
+Ms. Freedman advised that neighborhood meetings were a big deal for the City of St. Louis Park for those impacted; with the neighborhood association contact or chairperson used as the main point of contact to alert their-constituents. neighbors.
+However, Ms. Freedman clarified that city staff ran those informational meetings, and sought input from the appropriate-association as to the best location to hold these meetings and other logistics.; with tThe City's Planning Department hostinged these-meetings on a regular basis, and thus significantly involved-and-neighborhoods, very involved, with attendance varying depending on how controversial an issue is.

 Ms. Freedman advised that City staff took those meetings very seriously and assured appropriate staff representation was available.
-For instance, Ms. Freedman noted that the Police Department was undertaking its second year of meeting with all neighborhoods, in its four different police districts (similar to wards) and inviting appropriate staff depending on what's happening in their neighborhood to respond to questions.
-Ms. Freedman noted that, as much as possible, the City used team resources to touch base with neighborhoods at every opportunity to gather their input and feedback.
-Ms. Freedman further noted that the City of St. Louis Park had a ward and at-large system for electing their six council members, with four wards and two at-large positions.
+For instance, Ms. Freedman noted that the Police Department was undertaking its second year of meeting with all neighborhoods, in its four different police districts (similar to wards) and inviting appropriate staff depending on what's happening in their neighborhood to respond to questions-immediately.
+Ms. Freedman noted that, as much as possible, the City used team resources to touch base with neighborhoods at every possible-opportunity to gather their input and feedback.
+Ms. Freedman further noted that the City of St. Louis Park had a ward and at-large system for electing their six council members, with had 6 council positions: four wards and two at-large positions.